Gate-Aware Online Planning for Two-Player Autonomous Drone Racing: Pairwise Model Predictive Control with Collision and Gate Constraints

-Although the strategy proposed in the last section can guide a point-mass passing through the waypoints with time optimality, it cannot guarantee dynamic feasibility and collision-free between quadrotors.
-To efficiently obtain time-optimal, dynamic feasible and collision-free trajectories for quadrotors, in this section, we establish a new optimization problem including the dynamics of \textit{two} quadrotors to pass through all the waypoints.
-Additionally, we transform the hard constraints of collision avoidance into the optimization object to further increase the solving efficiency so that the optimization problem can be solved online with high frequency to form a model predictive control (MPC) strategy which we call Pairwise Model Predictive Control (PMPC).
+Although the strategy proposed in the previous section can guide a point-mass through the gates aggressively, it does not guarantee dynamic feasibility or collision avoidance between the two quadrotors.
+In this section, we introduce an augmented optimization problem called Pairwise Model Predictive Control (PMPC), which incorporates the dynamics of \textit{both} quadrotors as they navigate through all the gates.
+This approach can be executed online and inherently avoids collisions without the need for additional checks.

 The quadrotors' dynamics model we use is the same with \cite{foehn2021time}.
 For the reader's convenience, we list the dynamics model here.
 It should be noted that we add the left subscript $j$ to the variables/states to denote that they belong to the $j^{th}$ quadrotor.

 where